 Evaluate your work life and identify the situations, interactions, and people that trigger your stress response.
 Anne Grady, author and keynote speaker, in the Harvard Business Review recommends using these phrases to recognize causes of stress: “I get irritated when I come to work and X.” “At work, I wish people would X.”

 Roli Saxena, who ran sales, strategic partnerships, and operations at single sign-on company Clever, zeroed in on the source of job stress: “It’s not just having too much to do, it’s having committed to doing more than you know you have time for.
 It’s committing to things you know at the time you won’t be able to get to, but another voice in your head says, ‘I’ll make it work somehow.’”
 Saxena realized that in many cases, it was challenging to spot causes of workplace stress in real-time.
-You might only become aware of the problem once you experience negative effects on your work performance.
+You might only become aware of the problem once you experience the negative effects of stress in the workplace on your performance.
 When you feel stressed at work, your brain produces high levels of the stress hormone cortisol.
 In addition to long-term health problems, sustained increased cortisol levels make you feel anxious and forgetful.
 That’s why it’s essential to spot your stress triggers.

 How to identify causes of employees’ stress

 Use the same method you applied to identify your workplace stressors to help employees recognize stressful situations.
-Get to the root cause of stress by assessing a team member’s workload or personal circumstances.
+Get to the root cause of workplace stress by assessing a team member’s workload or personal circumstances.

 Todd McKinnon, CEO of Okta, discovered employees were working longer hours and over weekends during the pandemic, so he lowered the workload: “If you really want to take the pressure off the team, you have (to) adjust the workload.”
 Heavy workload is a source of stress for the North American workforce, according to Statista.
 Be empathetic about challenges outside of work, like the impact of the coronavirus pandemic on team members’ well-being.
 An American Psychological Association (APA) survey found the pandemic was a source of stress for most Americans, with parents and people of color experiencing higher stress levels.
 You can also prevent employee burnout by being aware of the outward signs of stress, like employee absenteeism.